KChuene/Beginner-Endeavor_Client-Server/README.md

 The program adds a twist to knowledge acquired from the following resource:
 1. "Black Hat Python - Python Programming for Hackers and Pentesters" by Justin Seitz

+## The Journey Shall Continue

+coming soon ... a client-server framework.